Time Series Classification by Class-Specific Mahalanobis Distance Measures: Conclusion

 \section{Conclusion}

-The Mahalanobis distances have received little attention for time series classification and we are not surprised given their poor performance as a 1-NN classifier when used in a straight-forward manner.
-However, by learning one Mahalanobis distance per class we get a competitive classifier when using either covariance shrinkage or a diagonal approach.
-Moreover, the diagonal Mahalanobis distance is particularly appealing computationally: we only need to compute the variances of the components.
+The Mahalanobis distance measures have received little attention for time series classification and we are not surprised given their poor performance as a 1-NN classifier when used in a straight-forward manner.
+However, by learning one Mahalanobis distance measure per class we get a competitive classifier when using either covariance shrinkage or a diagonal approach.
+Moreover, the diagonal Mahalanobis distance measure is particularly appealing computationally: we only need to compute the variances of the components.
 Meanwhile, we get good results with the LMNN on time series data, though it is more expensive.
-The DTW is superior, but computationally expensive.
+The DTW is superior, but it is one to two orders of magnitude slower.